bozsahin/cogs501/README.md

 Some popular references for course material:

-Sudkamp, Thomas (2006).
+Sudkamp, Thomas (1997).
 Formal Languages and Machines.
 Pearson.
-3rd edition. (for automata and formal languages)
+2nd edition. (for automata and formal languages)

-Hankin, Chris (2004).
-An introduction to Lambda calculi for computer scientists.
-Kings's College Publ. (for lambda calculus)
+Michaelson, Greg (1989).
+An introduction to functional programming through lambda calculus (for lambda calculus)

 de la Higuera, Colin (2010).
 Grammatical Inference.
 Cambridge University Press. (for probabilistic inference)